moliver28/research-handbook/content/handbook/people-group/organizational-design.md

 ## Organizational Design Planning Playbook

 At GitLab, a high-performance culture underpins our strategy.
 Having the right team structure in place enables teams to act with urgency, collaborate effectively, and deliver results for our customers.
 At times, we need to reevaluate how a team is set up and make structural changes that unlock higher-quality results.
+Our organizational health and capability review process is a data point that can aid organizational design planning strategy.

 The purpose of this playbook is to enable leaders at GitLab to make thoughtful and strategic organizational design decisions.
 It’s intended to be used by people leaders in partnership with their aligned People Business Partner (PBP).

 Generally, there are 5 phases when making an organizational change:

 1. Planning and goal definition and alignment
 2. Org design decisions
 3. Communication of changes